sngular/kloadgen/docs/producer-configuration.md

 ![Value Scheme File Serializer Config](images/Value_Schema_File_Load_Generator_Config.png)

-This configuration element allows to load a schema from a file (.avsc or.json).
+This configuration element allows to load a schema from a file (.avsc, .json or .proto).

 You need to provide values for **Name Strategy**, **Serializer** and **Schema Type**.